A Peace Craft and Poem for Any Time of Year

 Have your students choose three ideas about what peace means to them to write their peace poems.
 They will trace the words Peace is and print their own ideas on the lines.
 Then they trace We need peace! at the end.

-For the peace heart printed on white, the letters can be coloured in and the heart can be decorated any way you’d like.
+For the peace heart printed on white, the letters can be colored in and the heart can be decorated any way you’d like.
 I chose to use pastel pencil crayons to trace and shade in the letters for peace.

-Cut out the pieces that you’ve choosen for the craftivity after the writing and colouring is complete.
+Cut out the pieces that you’ve chosen for the craftivity after the writing and colouring is complete.
 Just a tip and something I’ve found works better for little hands.
 Cut along the outside of the black to leave the larger black outline.

 Now to create the foldable part, place the peace heart on top of the dove heart.
 Create a 1″ fold at the top of the peace heart by folding the bottom of the peace heart up.
 Try to make the fold straight across.
 Little hands might need some help with this step.